Assessing the Interpretability of Programmatic Policies with Large Language Models: Empirical Methodology

 \textbf{Set of Policies Evaluated}

-As for the set of programs $\Pi$, we selected a subset of size 20 from the totally ordered set with approximately $1,000$ programmatic policies 2L synthesized for the BaseWorkers-16$\times$16A map.
+For the synthesized set $\Pi$, we selected a subset of size 20 programs from the totally ordered set with approximately $1,000$ programmatic policies 2L synthesized for the BaseWorkers-16$\times$16A map.
 Two adjacent policies in the ordered set are likely to be similar to each other due to the process in which 2L synthesizes them.
 We select 20 uniformly spaced policies from the ordered set to obtain a more diverse subset.
-That is, given that we have $m$ policies in the ordered set, we select the policies with index $\big \lfloor \frac{i \times (m - 1)}{(19)} \big \rfloor$ for $i = 0, \cdots, 19$.
+That is, given that we have $m$ policies in the ordered set, we select the policies with indices $\big \lfloor \frac{i \times (m - 1)}{(19)} \big \rfloor$ with $i = 0, \cdots, 19$.
+For the human-crafted set, we used 10 programs selected from a collection available on GitHub.\footnote{\url{https://github.com/rubensolv/SCV/tree/master/pvai}} We present all the programs used in our study in the Supplementary Materials.

 \textbf{Behavior Metrics}